morpho-matters/morpholib/docs/guides/figures-and-gadgets.md

 movie = morpho.Animation(myoval)
 movie.play()
 ```
-The ``ellipse()`` function is only capable of creating ellipses in one of two basic orientations: either having its long size parallel to the *x*-axis, or having its long side parallel to the *y*-axis.
+The ``ellipse()`` function is only capable of creating ellipses in one of two basic orientations: either having its long side parallel to the *x*-axis, or having its long side parallel to the *y*-axis.
 But what if you want to have the major and minor axes of the ellipse oriented at an oblique angle?
 You can modify the ``rotation`` tweenable that all polygons possess to change it:
 ```python
 myoval = morpho.grid.ellipse(2+1j, 3, 1)
 myoval.rotation = 2*pi/3